-The Company has received notice of default from the underlying option holder and is in the process of negotiating an amendment to its terms.
+The Company received notices of default from the underlying option holders and is now in the process of returning the properties.

 Battle Mountain - Pete Hanson

 Pete Hanson consists of 30 claims and is situated approximately 56 kilometres northwest of Eureka, Nevada in the heart of the Battle Mountain - Eureka Gold trend.